mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 ### Custom actions {#custom-actions-g}

 * The custom action URL does not support dynamic parameters.
-* Only POST and PUT call methods are supported
+* POST, PUT and GET call methods are supported
 * The name of the query parameter or header must not start with "." or "$"
 * IP addresses are not allowed
 * Internal Adobe addresses (`.adobe.*`) are not allowed in URLs and APIs.